sripwoud/cryptography/docs/primitives/symmetric-encryption/intro.md

 sidebar_position: 1
 ---

-# Symmetric Encryption (SE)
+# Symmetric Encryption
-Symmetric-key encryption is a family of encryption algorithms that use the **same** cryptographic key(s) for both the encryption of plaintext and the decryption of ciphertext.[^1]
+Symmetric encryption is a family of encryption algorithms that use the **same** cryptographic key(s) for both the encryption of plaintext and the decryption of ciphertext.[^1]

 ```mermaid